i0Ek3/issues/github.md

 ## 2. GH001: Large files detected.
 You may want to try Git Large File Storage - https://git-lfs.github.com.

 Opps~ But you needn't worry about it.
 You just need to open the url https://git-lfs.github.com then config git-lfs to your repo, something will be ok!
+And if you want to remove that huge file, please check [here](https://docs.github.com/en/free-pro-team@latest/github/managing-large-files/removing-files-from-a-repositorys-history) to operate how to do it.
+And [here](https://rtyley.github.io/bfg-repo-cleaner/), you may need **bfg** tool to delete huge git or someting.

 You will see this: `Uploading LFS objects: 100% (47/47), 1.9 GB | 0 B/s, done`.
 Good luck!